-The Dietetic Internship Program (DI) is a full-time 11-month graduate certificate program that begins in mid-August and finishes in June and provides students with the supervised practice experience needed to fulfill the competencies for dietitians established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+The Dietetic Internship Program (DI) is a full-time 11-month graduate certificate program that begins in mid-August and finishes in June and provides students with the supervised practice experience needed to fulfill the competencies for dietitian nutritionists established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 The DI program strikes a balance between rigorous supervised practice training and evidence-based didactic learning opportunities.
 Service learning and community outreach experiences are facilitated and encouraged.
 The internship includes 1,235 hours of supervised practice in rotations sites in Portland, Bend or Medford, Oregon and the surrounding area.
 The supervised practice component of the program consists of approximately 32 hours of supervised practice experiences (Tuesday through Friday) and four to seven hours of didactic instruction on Mondays.
 The program provides a concentration area in Community Outreach.